Rondell Mealey

-Rondell Christopher Mealey (born February 24, 1977) is a former American football running back in the National Football League.
+Rondell Christopher Mealey (born February 24, 1977) is an American former professional football running back in the National Football League (NFL).

 Early life

 Rondell Mealey was born in New Orleans, Louisiana and grew up in Norco, Louisiana.
 He played high school football at Destrehan High School (Destrehan, Louisiana) where he was a teammate of NFL Hall of Fame safety Ed Reed.

 College career

 Mealey (#7) played collegiately for the LSU Tigers from 1995 to 1999.
 Mealey redshirted in 1995 and during his freshman season in 1996, rushed for 603 yards and 10 touchdowns.

 In 1997 during his sophomore season, Mealey rushed for 664 yards and scored 7 touchdowns.
 Following the regular season, Mealey put on a performance in the 1997 Independence Bowl against Notre Dame that led to him being inducted into the Independence Bowl Hall of Fame in June 2010.
 With LSU losing 6-3 at halftime, Mealey filling in for an injured Kevin Faulk, rushed for 222 yards and two fourth-quarter touchdowns to lead LSU to a 27-9 victory.

 During his junior season in 1997, Mealey continued to split carries with All-American Kevin Faulk.
 He was the second leading rusher on the team, rushing for 334 yards and 4 touchdowns.
 In 1998 as a senior offensive team captain and starting tailback, Mealy was the leading rusher on the team, rushing for 637 yards and 8 touchdowns.

 Mealey finished his career at LSU as the sixth-leading rusher in school history.
 His 29 rushing touchdowns tied for the fifth most in school history and his average of 4.9 yards per carry tied for the third best in school history.